gvwilson/sdxpy/en/src/packman/index.md

 [% inc file="z3_setup.py" %]

-Our three variables don't have have values yet—they're not either true or false.
+Our three variables don't have values yet—they're not either true or false.
 Instead,
 each one represent all the possible states a Boolean could be in.